codemeta/codemeta/crosswalks-sssom/README.md

        - part_of: The target concept is part of the source concept (e.g., a publication year in the target vocabulary is part of a publication date in the source vocabulary).
        - more_specific_than: The target vocabulary term is more specific than the target codemeta term.
 For example, "codemeta:identifier narrowerMatch hal_id" means that the hal id is a more concrete term than the "identifier" property in CodeMeta.
        - more_generic_than:  The target vocabulary term is more generic than target codemeta term.
 For example, "codemeta:developmentStatus broaderMatch status" means that the status is a more generic term than the "developmentStatus" property in CodeMeta.
        - close_match: The subject and the object are sufficiently similar that they can be used interchangeably in some information retrieval applications.
-We do NOT recommend using this.
+For example, if the source and target properties refer to dates, but the format is different.
-   - combined_mapping: It applies to a part-of relationship.
+   - combined_mapping: **It applies ONLY to a part-of relationship**.
-     This column defines the formula used to combine terms between schemes.
+     This column defines the formula used to combine terms between schemas.
-     For example, if the source vocabulary has the term date, and the target vocabulary has the terms year and month, the CSV should contain two separate lines.
+     For example, if the source vocabulary has the term `date`, and the target vocabulary has the terms `year` and `month`, the combined_mapping should be as follows: $(year) + $(month)`.
-     This column will contain the formula date: `$(year) + $(month)`.
+   - comments: additional (optional) annotations about the mapping itself.
      ** This is a strategy NOT supported in SSSOM. **

    **Considerations**